xtxerr/BamClient/README.md

 ## Abstract

-**BamClient** is a command-line interface (CLI) and Python library that provides an integration layer for the **BlueCat Address Manager (BAM) RESTful v2 API**, with a focus on **DNS resource records** and **network objects**.
-The project is designed for automation-centric workflows (shell usage, CI jobs, and Python-based orchestration) while maintaining a clear separation between configuration, transport, and domain logic.
+**BamClient** is a command-line interface (CLI) and Python library that provides a simple integration layer for the **BlueCat Address Manager (BAM) RESTful v2 API**, with a focus on very simple **DNS resource records** and **network objects** management.
+The project is aimed for shell, CI job, and Python-based usage with a clear separation between configuration, transport, and domain logic.

 ## Scope and Capabilities